strawbmochi/INTERNETANGEL/README.md

 CRKfans, Forsakenfans, NSOfans, TVgirlfans, Pokemonfans, n anyone who likes cute anime ^_^

 ![IMG_2009](https://github.com/user-attachments/assets/3a5cd717-a070-450b-a63a-2530f377c8a9)
-THANK YOU FOR READING!! if you would like to send smth check my strawpage and send me a gimmick (should be linked in my profile if i finished it)
+THANK YOU FOR READING!! if you would like to send smth check my strawpage and send me a gimmick

 ![IMG_2011](https://github.com/user-attachments/assets/a60ad138-711a-47e3-a910-0b0422e5850c)
 ![IMG_2010](https://github.com/user-attachments/assets/1c1dd26f-3870-4a25-9b42-cb2f02a8c976)![IMG_2019](https://github.com/user-attachments/assets/53c6ff85-ce93-4733-a6cb-a4990896a824)